AdobeDocs/commerce-extensibility/src/pages/webhooks/use-cases.md

 }
 ```

-Based on the input arguments and third-party endpoint logic that tax percent should be `19` the response operations list can look like:
+Based on the input arguments and third-party endpoint logic, the tax percentage should be `19`.
+The response operations list can look like:

 ```json
 [